You have a craving for cookies and feel like getting creative in the kitchen. There is only one problem—no rolling pin. It’s time to go shopping!

 What makes a great rolling pin for cookies?

 For example, the website BBC Good Food has rolling pin tips given by several contestants from the award-winning TV show: The Great British Bake Off.
-These guys are experts when it comes to baking, and describe the pin as a “fundamental” piece of kitchen equipment.
+These folks are experts when it comes to baking, and describe the pin as a “fundamental” piece of kitchen equipment.

 In essence, the wider the pin, the quicker the roll.
 This means more time indulging in freshly-baked cookies.
 Plus, pins without handles are easier to clean, making life in the kitchen just a little bit sweeter.

-Okay, now we have a general idea of how to shop for a rolling pin.
+OK, now we have a general idea of how to shop for a rolling pin.
 Next, let’s look at style.

 A French-style rolling pin is made from wood and is tapered on each side for easy rolling.
 Joy the Baker says a French pin makes it easier to apply pressure when rolling, especially when working with soft bread and pie dough.
 The tapered look is also very chic, as with most things French.
 Unfortunately, the tapered style is not the ideal rolling pin for stiff cookie dough, no matter how fashionable it may look.

 For those with expensive tastes, a marble rolling pin will be the kitchen tool of choice.
 A marble pin is pretty, makes a statement, and is an investment piece for any kitchen.
-It’s also practical, because the added weight from the marble makes rolling out dough even easier (though it can be heavy to carry around the kitchen).
+It’s also practical because the added weight from the marble makes rolling out dough even easier (though it can be heavy to carry around the kitchen).
 BBC Good Food recommends splurging on marble because it can be chilled before use, preventing dough from sticking to the pin.
 Joy the Baker likes to use marble because it looks good.
 Enough said.

 Fox Run Marble Rolling Pin with Wood Base

 This 10-inch marble rolling in by Fox Run is constructed from of beautiful and durable marble.
 The marble is naturally cool and non-stick, which is great for cookie dough.
 The handles and resting base are constructed from smooth wood.
-At almost 5 lbs, the hefty weight helps to easily spread the dough.
+At almost 5 lbs, the hefty weight helps to easily spread and flatten the dough.

 You can choose from white, green, or black marble.
 To clean, hand-wash with a mild detergent.